FIWARE/tutorials.Time-Series-Data/README.md

 third-party graphing tool.
 The result is shown here:
 `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`

-## Displaying Crate-DB data as a Grafana Dashboard
+## Displaying CrateDB data as a Grafana Dashboard

-**Crate-DB** has been chosen as the time-series data sink, as it integrates seamlessly with the [Grafana](https://grafana.com/) time series analytics tool.
+**CrateDB** has been chosen as the time-series data sink, as it integrates seamlessly with the [Grafana](https://grafana.com/) time series analytics tool.
 Grafana can be used to display the aggregated sensor data - a full tutorial on building dashboards can be found